Introduction

 High metal grades

-injected into surrounding rocks, forming localized ore deposits.
-These deposits
+metal-rich liquids are injected into surrounding rocks, forming localized ore deposits.
+These

-often contain valuable sulfide minerals such as pentlandite, chalcopyrite, and
+deposits often contain valuable sulfide minerals such as pentlandite,

 Formation Process: